jsacco/driverbuddyrevolutionsIDA/README.md

 ## Driver Buddy Revolutions is an IDA Pro plugin that automates common Windows kernel driver research.
-Install it by dropping DriverBuddyRevolutions.py into your plugins/ directory or just running it as a script.
+Install it by copying DriverBuddyRevolutions.py into your plugins/ directory or running it as a script.
 Hotkey: Shift-A.

 ### What it does: